Call our free Dementia Helpline 0800 888 6678

 • a locket with pictures of loved ones inside

-Gift ideas for someone with middle-stage dementia
+Christmas presents for someone with middle-stage dementia

-Medical ID jewellery
+1. Medical ID jewellery

-Medical jewellery is personalised with the person’s name, details of their condition and contact information for their next of kin so that in an emergency, health professionals can see their needs.
+Medical ID jewellery is personalised with the person’s name, details of their condition and contact information for their next of kin so that in an emergency, health professionals can see their needs.
 A range of styles is available, including necklaces, bracelets and wristbands.

-Dementia clock
+2. Dementia clock or reminder clock

-Night lights and motion detector lights
+3. Night lights and motion detector lights

 Disturbed sleep is a common symptom of dementia, so night lights and motion-sensitive lights can help the person find their way around and reduce the risk of falls if they get up during the night.

-Gift ideas for someone with late-stage dementia
+Christmas presents for someone with late-stage dementia

 In the late stages of dementia, the person’s abilities will be affected in many areas, including communication, mobility and independence.
 At this point, appropriately chosen gifts can promote wellbeing, reminiscence and close relationships with family and friends.

-Twiddlemuffs or fidget blankets
+1. Twiddle muffs or fidget blankets

-Twiddlemuffs and fidget blankets can help reduce boredom, stress and agitation, provide sensory stimulation and give the person something to focus on.
+Twiddle muffs and fidget blankets can help reduce boredom, stress and agitation, provide sensory stimulation, and give the person something to focus on.
 They are easy to make, and you can find patterns online, such as this one from Age UK.

-‘Reminiscents’ box
+2. ‘Reminiscents’ box

 The use of scents can promote reminiscence and positive emotions in a person with dementia, especially when communication and understanding are affected.